japawBlob/japawBlob/README.md

 Hi, I’m @japawBlob, which is my name becouse github didnt allow me to name myself blob#AA791D
 I currently study Computer Engeneering at CTU FEL
-I enjoy working with low level languages and embedded systems.
+I enjoy working with systems languages and embedded systems.
 Fluent in C, can exist in C++, scripting in python and eager to learn Rust.

 <!---